West Palm Beach Uber & Lyft Accident Lawyers

 Top Rated Car Accident Lawyers Represent Clients Injured in Accidents Involving Uber or Lyft in West Palm Beach

-Uber and Lyft are becoming more common with the increased prevalence of smartphone use and newly appreciated convenience of these ride-sharing services, but Uber and Lyft are especially popular in West Palm Beach because of our thriving tourist industry.
+Uber and Lyft are becoming more common with the increased prevalence of smartphone use and newly appreciated convenience of these ride-sharing services, but Uber and Lyft are especially popular in West Palm Beach because of our thriving tourism industry.
 For many, Uber and Lyft are significantly more convenient than renting a car or calling a traditional taxi, so the supply in our South Florida communities has logically increased to keep up with demand.

 While we can all appreciate the convenience of ride-sharing services, it is also now becoming clear that Uber and Lyft car accidents present complications that are new and unfamiliar to many accident victims.
 At Lawlor, White & Murphey, our commitment to the West Palm Beach community also involves staying current with newly emerging laws and regulations, so we understand how traditional insurance laws have evolved to account for Uber and Lyft.
 If you have sustained injuries in an accident involving Uber, Lyft or another ride-sharing service, contact our office today so that we can advocate on your behalf to make sure you are fully compensated for your injuries.

 Florida’s New Uber, Lyft and Ride-Sharing Service Law